 Heuriger means “of this year”.
-It refers to the wine made this year and is a term describing private wine taverns that sells only their homemade wine and food.
+It refers to the wine made this year and is a term describing private wine taverns that sell only their homemade wine and food.

-These types of wine taverns that that serve local wine can be also be called Heurigen or Heurige bars.
+These types of wine taverns that serve local wine can also be called Heurigen or Heurige bars.

-And many wine taverns in southern Austria (including Grinzing) are also referred to as Buschenschanke.
-The name refers to the old tradition of hanging a pine twig called “Buschen”, above the entrance door during opening hours.
+Many wine taverns in southern Austria (including Grinzing) are called Buschenschanke.
+The name refers to the old tradition of hanging a pine twig called “Buschen” above the entrance door during opening hours.

 Each Heuriger and Buschenschanke have their own unique characteristics.
-Some have live music, some have panoramic views of vineyards.
-But all of them have a unique rustic aesthetics which is created by the use of wooden tables and benches set in a garden or inside a cozy tavern.
+Some have live music; some have panoramic views of vineyards.
+But all of them have unique rustic aesthetics created by using wooden tables and benches set in a garden or inside a cozy tavern.